ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 An environment is named after a class, instance or group identifier (or a combination thereof).

+An environment MUST be globally unique.
+The combination of values within `environment-map` may be combined so that the combination is globally unique.

 ~~~ cddl
 {::include cddl/environment-map.cddl}
 ~~~